MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 ---
 lab:
-    title: 'Lab 2: How to build a model-driven app'
+    title: 'Lab 3: How to build a model-driven app'
     module: 'Module 3: Get started with Power Apps'
 ---

 # Module 3: Get started with Power Apps
-## Lab 2: How to build a model-driven app
+## Lab: How to build a model-driven app

 # Scenario